 The Review Phase of Planning

 The organization must create a review process for performing the initial review and for the later, ongoing/periodic reviews.

 The purpose of that review process is to create a “gap analysis.”
-In general terms, gap analysis is the difference between the current state and an ideal state.
+In general terms, a gap analysis is the difference between the current state and an ideal state.
 In specific terms related to an OHSMS, it’s the difference between the organization’s OHSMS and the requirements for an OHSMS that Z10 sets out.
 That difference is the gap, and the ultimate goal is to close the gap.

-This includes gathering and reviewing information about:
+During this process, you’ll be gathering and reviewing information about: